Forged to Win: Major Andre “Guns” Golson wins the Lt. Gen. Claire Lee Chennault Award

-U.S. Air Force Maj.
-Andre “Guns” Golson, 31st Operations Support Squadron F-16 fighter pilot and wing chief of weapons and tactics, poses for a photo after winning the Lt.
-Gen. Claire Lee Chennault Award at Aviano Air Base, Italy, Nov.
-19, 2025.
-This annual award recognizes a fighter pilot whose proficiency and innovation significantly advanced U.S. Air Force tactics and weapons employment.
-(U.S. Air Force photo by Staff Sgt.
-Brooke Rogers)
+AVIANO AIR BASE, Italy -- U.S. Air Force Maj.
+Andre “Guns” Golson, a 31st Operations Support Squadron F-16 fighter pilot at Aviano Air Base, Italy, doesn’t just fly the jet, he elevates the fight.
+His innovation and leadership as the wing chief of weapons and tactics earned him the Lt.
+Gen. Claire Lee Chennault Award, which annually recognizes a fighter pilot whose proficiency and innovation significantly advanced U.S. Air Force tactics and weapons employment.

+“Winning this award says a lot about everyone involved, not just me,” explained Golson.
+“I’m very honored and humbled to receive the recognition, but I would be remise if I didn’t thank all the supporting ground troops in the 31st Maintenance Group and 510th Fighter Generation Squadron, and of course the pilots I fly with.”

+One of many events that led to Golson’s award-winning achievement came during a deployment supporting U.S. Central Command in 2024.
+Faced with a rising threat from small unmanned aerial systems, Golson and his team were the first in the Air Force to receive and employ the AGR-20 Falco: a low-cost, laser-guided rocket newly adapted for air-to-air targets.
+By helping develop the tactics and plan for its use, Golson played a key role in transforming it into CENTCOM’s most-used weapon against UAS threats, slashing engagement costs from nearly a million dollars to roughly $30,000.

 |Date Taken: